MAUI COMMUNITY POWER RECOVERY FUND

 Our organizing and relief work’s nimbleness and reach has been aided by a robust digital infrastructure and tech-minded approach to provide efficiencies beyond what FEMA, the County, and the State have always been able to provide.

-This includes donation processing fees, compliance, and other operational expenses.
+This includes donation processing fees, legal and compliance, employment taxes, and other operational expenses.